epfl-ada/ada-2023-project-abracadabra/README.md

 - How does a user's social network within Wikipedia influence their decision to vote for adminship?
 - How can we find relationships of influence in a vote such as wikipedia RfA?

-### Additional datasets :
+### Additional dataset :
-Not all of the following datasets have been found for the moment, but they remain potential sources for future analysis, which is why we have included them below.
 - https://data.world/wikimedia/monthly-wikimedia-editor-activity : This dataset contains the monthly activity of all the wikipedia users from 2001 to 2015.
-We’ll use it to measure the influence of the activity on vote results, while distinguishing recent activity and overall activity before the request for adminship.
+We use it to measure the influence of the activity on vote results, while distinguishing recent activity and overall activity before the request for adminship.

 ## Methods :